Australian Army Cadets: Structure

 Note: Although most regional headquarters are state based, Queensland has been split into North and South due to their combined size.
-Additionally, most School Based Units (SBUs) in New South Wales are part of New South Wales 2nd Australian Army Cadets Brigade.
+Additionally, most school based units (SBUs) in New South Wales are part of New South Wales 2nd Australian Army Cadets Brigade.

 Controversies

 The Australian public generally view the AAC as a positive youth development program.
-Political views have constantly changed throughout the years.
+Political views have changed throughout the years.
 The AAC has been subject to criticism, most notably because of its military uniform, program, discipline and structure in youth training.
-In the 1970s, under the Whitlam government, the AAC was briefly disestablished from defence force and government control and support and military-like training was suspended and reviewed.
+In the 1970s, under the Whitlam government, the AAC was briefly disestablished from defence force and government control, and support and military-like training was suspended and reviewed.
 However, many units continued under private operation.

+Deaths in the AAC

+Nathan Francis (13 years old)

-In 2007, a Scotch College Cadet Unit cadet, Nathan Francis, died from an anaphylactic reaction to a combat ration pack, resulting in the particular type of rations being withdrawn from use.
+In 2007, a Scotch College Cadet Unit cadet, Nathan Francis, died from an anaphylactic reaction to a combat ration pack, resulting in this particular type of rations being withdrawn from use.
+The cadet's death was caused by significant delays in the administration of an epinephrine autoinjector.
+Cadets with special dietary requirements are now issued specifically designed and cleared ration packs, and no nuts are permitted on cadet activities.

+Clare Francis Stokes (18 years old)

+Cadet Under Officer (CUO) Clare Francis Stokes, a NQLD BDE cadet was killed by decapitation on the 20th June 1997 during transport on a cadet activity at Bulimba Station.
+The overloaded, unroadworthy Toyota Landcruiser on which they were travelling overturned on a sandy road, carrying 16 people - 14 sitting on their packs in the tray.
+5 other cadets were non fatally injured in the incident.
+Three people were charged with manslaughter following the seven month inquiry into her death.
+The ADF denied responsibility for the event.